BRAC (organisation): Economic development

 Microfinance, introduced in 1974, is BRAC's oldest programme.
 It spans all districts of Bangladesh.
 It provides collateral-free loans to mostly poor, landless, rural women, enabling them to generate income and improve their standards of living.
-BRAC's microcredit program has funded over $1.9 billion in loans in its first 40 years.
-95% of BRACs microloan customers are women.
-According to BRAC, the repayment rate is over 98%.
-BRAC started community empowerment programme back in 1988 all over the country.
+BRAC's microfinance program is estimated to give out around the equivalent of one billion dollars a year in loans.

 BRAC founded its retail outlet, Aarong (Bengali for "village fair") in 1978 to market and distribute products made by indigenous peoples.
-Aarong services about 65,000 artisans, and sells gold and silver jewellery, hand loom, leather crafts, etc.
+Aarong services about 65,000 artisans, and sells gold and silver jewellery, handloom, leather crafts, etc.

-The Challenging the Frontiers of Poverty Reduction: Targeting the Ultra Poor (CFPR-TUP) project was initiated in 2002.
-The ultra poor are a group of people who eat below 80% of their energy requirements despite spending at least 80% of income on food.
-In Bangladesh, they constitute the poorest 17.5 percent of the population.
-These people suffer from chronic hunger and malnutrition, have inadequate shelter, are more prone to disease, deprived of education and more vulnerable to recurring natural disasters.
-The CFPR-TUP programme is aimed at households which are too poor to access the benefits from development interventions such as microfinance and assists them to access mainstream development services.
+The Challenging the Frontiers of Poverty Reduction: Targeting the Ultra Poor (CFPR-TUP) project was started in 2002.
+The ultra-poor are a group of people who eat below 80% of their energy requirements, despite spending at least 80% of their income on food.
+In Bangladesh, they constitute the poorest 17.5 per cent of the population.
+These people suffer from chronic hunger and malnutrition, have inadequate shelter, are more prone to disease, are deprived of education, and are more vulnerable to recurring natural disasters.
+The CFPR-TUP programme is aimed at households that are too poor to access the benefits from development interventions such as microfinance and assists them to access mainstream development services.
 The program costs around US$35 million a year.

+Some sources have argued that microcredit programs in Bangladesh, including those implemented by BRAC, may have unintended negative consequences for Bangladeshi women's economic status.
+Critics suggest that the financial assistance provided by BRAC might feed into the perception among local elites that women no longer require extra support.
+This perception may divert charitable giving's toward direct funding of religious institutions instead of direct aid to the impoverished.